wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

 ## Step 2: Deploy
 Before you deploy the component, you must follow the steps given below to assign appropriate RabbitMQ credentials to the environment variables:

-1. In the **Deploy** view, go to the **Configs & Secrets** tab, where you can apply environment-specific configuration files, environment variables, and other secret resources to containers.
+1. In the **Deploy** view, go to the **Configs & Secrets** tab to apply environment-specific configuration files, environment variables, and other secret resources to containers.
 2. Click **Create**.
 3. In the **Mount a Configuration** form, select **ConfigMap** as the configuration type, **Environment Variables** as the mount type and click **Next**.
 4. Enter a **Config Name**.
 Here, let's specify `environmentconf` as the **Config Name**.